 - CrimPR 10.4 - Draft indictment served by the prosecutor after sending for trial

-- CrimPR 10.5 Draft indictment served by the prosecutor with a High Court judge’s permission (voluntary bill).
-The Prosecutor must serve the draft indictment on the Crown Court officer not more than 28 days after the High Court judge’s decision – CrimPR 10.5.
-Such service constitutes preferment before the Crown Court and becomes the indictment - CrimPR 10.2(5)(b)(ii).
+- CrimPR 10.5 - Draft indictment served by the prosecutor with a High Court judge's permission (voluntary bill).
+The prosecutor must serve the draft indictment on the Crown Court officer not more than 20 business days after the High Court judge's decision.
+Such service constitutes preferment before the Crown Court and becomes the indictment – CrimPR 10.2(5)(b)(ii).

-- Where rule 10.6 applies - when the Crown Court approves the proposed indictment,
+- Where CrimPR 10.6 applies - when the Crown Court approves the proposed indictment,

 - 50 days after sending for trial, where the defendant is in custody.

 - 70 days after sending for trial, where the defendant is on bail.

 (Regulation 2 Crime and Disorder Act 1998 (Service of Prosecution Evidence) Regulations 2005)